johanmontorfano/typecode/README.md

 - [X] Reading files.
 - [X] Interpreting files into a set of tokens.
 - [X] Outputting tokens into other languages.
-- [ ] Checking for custom types.
-    - [ ] Checking for custom types.
+- [X] Checking for custom types.
-    - [ ] Determines if custom types require imports made by the transpiler.
-    - [ ] Check for imports integrity.
+- [ ] Support for external types, with per-language rules.
 - [ ] Better the documentation.

 # Transpiler installation